dfinity/examples/motoko/threshold-schnorr/README.md

 ```

 If you open the URL in a web browser, you will see a web UI that shows the
 public methods the canister exposes.
-Since the canister exposes `public_key`,
+Since the canister exposes `public_key` and
-`sign`, and `verify` methods, those are rendered in the web UI.
+`sign`, those are rendered in the web UI.

 ### Deploying the canister on the mainnet